 This morning I was due to appear on BBC Radio 5 Live.
 I honestly didn’t think Laura would be able to come on to the show knowing she would be devasted.

 So, I was incredibly proud of the fact that she used her platform to offer a personal tribute to her friend Caroline and say, “we’ve had enough”.

 Laura delivered this moving and passionate tribute, despite the fact she was saying all of this in tears.

 “Yesterday we lost someone before their time.
-At aged 40 Caroline Flack made the decision to take her own life and I want to talk about it.
+At age 40 Caroline Flack made the decision to take her own life, and I want to talk about it.
 I want to talk about her and give her the respect she deserves and didn’t always get”.